knifewine/cstar_test_docker/README.md

 The main entry point is build.sh, which just does a little bit of trickery to build a Dockerfile and then invokes docker's build process.

-This was build to make the best use of Docker's caching system but hopefully without you getting any stale Cassandra source code.
+This was built to make the best use of Docker's caching system but hopefully without you getting any stale Cassandra source code.

 #### Setup